Bennilb/NCX_Benedetta/README.md

+# Purpose of this project: learn
-# Learn how to use UIKit and integrate SwiftUI animations.
+## How to use UIKit and integrate SwiftUI animations.

 ### Description
-This project is an iOS app that showcases animations created using both UIKit and SwiftUI.
-The project includes two different animations: "FireAnimation" and "MoonAnimation."
+This project is an example of how to integrate SwiftUI animations into a UIKit project.
+It consists of two interfaces created in UIKit with SwiftUI animations embedded within them.
+The animations are static and loop continuously on the interface.
 Both animations use SwiftUI for the interface, storyboard, and animations, but the core functionality is written in UIKit.

 ## Getting Started
 ### Installation